Ed6003/notes/src/es197/thermal.md

 # Thermal Systems

-- User to model heat transfer
+- Used to model heat transfer
   - For example in a house
   - Or in electronic components
 - Determine efficiency of elements